“Sacraments are outward and visible signs of inward and spiritual grace” (Book of Common Prayer, p. 857)

-The sacrament of Baptism is offered several times a year at St. Monica’s, usually the Sunday after All Saints Day (1st Sunday in November), the Sunday after Epiphany in January, at the Easter Vigil, the Day of Pentecost, and Church at the Beach.
+The sacrament of Baptism is offered several times a year at St. Monica’s, usually the Sunday after All Saints Day (1st Sunday in November), the Sunday after Epiphany in January, at the Easter Vigil, the Day of Pentecost.
 It takes place within the context of the Holy Eucharist, at one of the regular services.
 Private baptisms are only for emergency situations.
 Infants, as well as adults, may be candidates for the sacrament.
 Preparation is required for adults and for the parents and godparents of infants.

 The service of Holy Baptism may be found in the Book of Common Prayer, beginning on page 299.
 A booklet with complete information about Baptism at St. Monica’s is available.
 Please speak to the rector to begin the preparation for baptism.

 Holy Eucharist is the second of the two great sacraments of the church instituted by Jesus.
 It remembers the Last Supper – the meal Jesus shared with his disciples and friends the night before his death.
 At that meal, Jesus took bread, blessed and broke it, then gave it to them, saying, “This is my body given for you.”
 He took a cup of wine and said, “This is my blood of the new covenant, which is shed for you and for all for the forgiveness of sins.”
 Jesus instructed his friends to break bread and share wine in remembrance of him.